blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes x5 (Thoughts).md

 I change my opinion after new knowledge in ontology

-I have inclination to truth (e.g. SSK Recruitment)
-But definition requires knowledge
+I have inclination to truth (e.g. SSK Recruitment for girls) But definition requires knowledge